 What is a lungo?

-Here’s what makes a lungo unique:
+Here's what makes a lungo its own thing:

 Freshly brewed lungo coffee.